 … dead Americans. you say in your head, as you speed away, over The Long Trail and down the back slope riding the edge of darkness.

-You had spent the winter of your freshman year memorizing precision topography of the entire mountain using data downloaded from the Vermont’s public geographic information database.
+You had spent the winter of your freshman year memorizing precision topography of the entire mountain using data downloaded from Vermont’s public geographic information database.
 You misused some computer lab resources and the expensive plotter at school to print a massive custom shaded topographic map with more detail of the mountain than any available map.
 It was the exact width of your dorm wall.
 You even sold a couple digital copies of the pdf to friends.

 By your sophomore year, you had built virtual computer models to plan fringe out-of-bounds lines where you could cut out of designated areas for fresh untouched powder.
-But a “run in” with a tree and a concussion alone in the woods ended those adventures.
+However, a “run in” with a tree and a concussion alone in the woods ended those adventures.
 You only ride within the lines now.

 That’s a way to be Jody; what a piece of work.